evmer/perlego-downloader/README.md

 >$ python3 downloader.py

 ## Troubleshoot
-Windows users may encounter a similar error message running the script:
+Windows users may encounter the following error messages running the script:
 > The application has failed to start because its side-by-side configuration is incorrect

+> pyppeteer.errors.BrowserError: Browser closed unexpectedly

 This issue can be solved reinstalling the chrome client with:
 >$ pyppeteer-install.exe

+If the issue persists, please try to install [chrome](https://www.google.com/chrome/) on your computer or download the [chromedriver](https://sites.google.com/chromium.org/driver/) and add it to the system path.

 ## Demonstration video
 https://www.youtube.com/watch?v=-OidkWsjzJE